top of page

 Perceptual learning and plasticity

-Learning specificity and transfer in healthy vision; cross-modal (visuo-vestibular) interactions
+Learning specificity and transfer in healthy vision

-Vision and neurorehabilitation in atypical populations
+Vision and neurorehabilitation

-Visual learning in cortical blindness and in the binocularly impaired
+Visual learning in the binocularly impaired

 Methods

-Psychophysics; Neuroimaging (fMRI, DTI, MEG);
+Psychophysics; Neuroimaging (fMRI/MRS, DTI, MEG);

 Brain Stimulation (TMS); Eye-movement recordings